 Preparing for GDPR

-The General Data Protection Regulation (GDPR) is a European Union regulation that will take effect on May 28, 2018.
+The General Data Protection Regulation (GDPR) is a European Union regulation that took effect on May 28, 2018.
 It applies to all businesses headquartered in the EU, as well as those outside of the region if they offer goods or services to, or monitor the behavior of, people living in EU countries.

 Failure to comply with GDPR can expose your organization to a penalty of up to 4% of global revenue.
 Preparing for GDPR, and making sure your data architecture is compliant with the regulation, is of utmost importance.

 Practical Steps to GDPR Compliance now.